sajaddadgar/cando-back/README.md

 `/auction/categories/`

-the response body will contain array of categories in JSON, each category will have an id and title.
+the response body will contain an array of categories in JSON, each category will have an id and title.

 ### Get Homepage auctions